-Vienna is the capital of Austria, the cradle of classical music, the home of the rich Habsburg heritage, and one of Europe's most livable cities.
+Vienna is the capital of Austria, the cradle of classical music, the home of the rich Habsburg heritage, and one of the world's most livable cities.
 The city center is skyscraper-free, pedestrian-friendly, dotted with quiet parks, and traversed by electric trams.
 Many buildings still reflect 18th- and 19th-century elegance, when the city was at the forefront of the arts and sciences.
 Compared with most modern European urban centers, the pace of life here is slow.

 At a Glance